aairom/operator-sample-go/operator-application/README.md

 The following simplifed diagram shows:

-* The local machine invokation of the simple mircoservice endpoint and the needed custom resources files to create an instance of the `simple mircoservice` application by the `Application Operator`.
+* (orange arrows) The local machine invokation of the simple mircoservice endpoint and the needed custom resources files to create an instance of the `simple mircoservice` application by the `Application Operator`.

-* The simplified usage of the Kubernetes service on IBM Cloud
+* (blue and dark blue) The simplified usage of the Kubernetes service on IBM Cloud

+* (black arrows) The `namespaces`, `pods`with their main depencencies

-* The `namespaces`, `pods` and `container registry` with their main depencencies
+* (purple arrows)  `container registry` container images with their main depencencies

 ![](../documentation/images/simplified-architecture-01.png)